Health and Safety: The Principles of Prevention

 Personal protective equipment, or PPE, is an extremely important part of any health and safety infrastructure in the workplace, and its provision to employees also enshrined in law.
 However, despite the importance of utilising PPE suppliers to provide high-quality equipment to workers, PPE is considered a ‘last resort’ protection, and can be found at the bottom of the hierarchy of controls.

-The reason PPE is considered less effective at preventing harm than other listed controls is because the worker is engaging directly with a hazard; even in wearing the most effective forms of PPE, there are opportunities for injury to occur.
+The reason PPE is less effective at preventing harm than other listed controls is because the worker is engaging directly with a hazard.
+Even in wearing the most effective forms of PPE, there are opportunities for injury to occur.
 A point of failure with PPE leads directly to injury, where failure in earlier controls could be caught by other forms of control.
 Of course, there are many instances where the wearing of PPE is necessary and unavoidable.
-For example, welding or cutting metals can produce dangerous sparks and shavings, which could cause irritation and injury to the eye if not for the wearing of safety goggles.
+For example, welding or cutting metals can produce dangerous sparks and shavings.
+And they could cause irritation and injury to the eye if not for the wearing of safety goggles.

 Senior Planning Engineer